appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

     * **Production listener protocol** - Set it to HTTP.
     * **Target Group** - Select **create new**.
     * Set the Health Check pattern to `/api/v1/health` and evaluation order to 1.
-    * Repeat the same steps to add a Listener for port 443 and protocol as HTTPS.
+    * Repeat the same steps to add a listener for port 443 and protocol as HTTPS.
 5. Keep the default selection for the **Auto Scaling** page and click the **Next step** button.
 6. Review the details and click **Create Service**.
 You see a launch status screen as shown below: